 I’d add a reference to Panel 9.2 early on in this paragraph.

-‘We have an R script in scrbook package…, so you can see how to setup’…’
+‘We have an R script in the scrbook package…, so you can see how to set up…’

-‘… considerable variability in density over the 5-year period with…’
+‘… considerable variability in density over the 5-year period, with…’

 ‘The R-hat’s…’ – change to R-hat (actual symbol of R with a hat) statistics?